 Unfortunately, in many marriages, things are not always good.
-In some marriages, fighting, bickering and animosity can raise to high levels.
+In some marriages, fighting, bickering, and animosity can rise to high levels.
 In marriages with children, the children can feel as if they are in the middle of a bad situation between their parents.

 The thought process of many is that when things get this bad, it is often better to separate and divorce.
 By separating and divorcing, the view is that both parties can move on with their life separately.
 They can each go their own way.
 They can each live their own life.
 The hope is that this will fix the situation.

 Obviously, every family situation is different.
 For this reason, no universal rules can be drawn in terms of what is best for every marriage that is out there.

 It is also true in some marriages, that the differences are irreconcilable.
 In other words, the differences can sometimes start, so opposed and different, that it is just impossible for the marriage to be salvaged,

 In some marriages, there can also be so much fighting and bickering, that one could reasonably believe that separating and divorcing is for the best in terms of giving the children and the parties peace.
 After all, nobody can live in an environment forever where there are constantly fighting and bickering.

 On the flip end, the question is will the divorce make it better?
 By making it better, will there be more peace?
 Will there be less fighting?
 Will the children be put in the middle less?